pereirapy/be_contacts/README.md

 3 - Development environment:

-- After you have created the database run `npm run db:migrate` to create all tables and views
+- After you have created the database run `npm run db:migrate` to create all tables, views and the mandatory data
-- run `npm run db:seed` to insert all data
 - run `npm run dev`

 4 - Production environment: